ocodista/trampar-de-casa/apps/auto-email-sender/README.md

 The Roles Assigner microservice manages the assignment of roles to users.
 It provides functionality to assign specific roles to users based on experience time, skills and English level.

-On assign roles, we send to Redis.
+On assigning roles, we send them to Redis.

 ### [Email Pre-Renderer](./email-pre-renderer/README.md)

-- The Email Pre-Renderer access the SUpabase to get all confirmed subscribers.
+- The Email Pre-Renderer accesses the SUpabase to get all confirmed subscribers.
 - Based on subscriber Id, get redis infos created by [roles-assigner](./roles-assigner/README.md)
 - Render footer component
 - Render Header component